arc-eng/cli/examples/extract-project-template/template.md

 - The `.github` directory contains the CI/CD workflows.
 - The `Makefile` can also be part of the CI/CD process, as it defines how to build and test the project.

-These details should give you a comprehensive understanding of the build system used in the PR Pilot CLI project.
+These details should give you a comprehensive understanding of the build system used in the Arcane Engine CLI project.
 If you need more specific details about any of the components, feel free to ask!